-The curriculum in civil engineering provides a strong foundation in mathematics, and physical, natural and engineering sciences.
-Instruction in civil engineering disciplines includes structural, geotechnical, environmental, and transportation engineering.
+The curriculum in civil engineering provides and builds upon a strong foundation in mathematics, and physical, natural and engineering sciences.
+Instruction in civil engineering disciplines includes structural, geotechnical, environmental, water resources, materials, and transportation engineering.
 The B.S. in Civil Engineering curriculum is embedded with several courses that meet the University's Sustainability (SU) requirement.
 The degree as a whole also meets the Sustainability requirement, as approved by the University's Sustainability Curriculum Review Committee.

 A systems approach to engineering problem solving is central to the curriculum and involves integrating the short and long-term social, environmental and economic aspects and impacts into sustainable engineering solutions.
-Hands-on and/or project-based learning are incorporated into each year of the curriculum.
+Hands-on laboratories and/or project-based learning are incorporated into each year of the Civil Engineering curriculum.
 As part of this approach, service-learning projects with local communities and non-profit groups are featured in some courses.
 Real-world engineering design culminates in a required major design experience in the senior year, which draws upon prior course work and focuses on technical and non-technical issues and expectations of professional practice.
-Other aspects of the program include opportunities for laboratory and research experience, integrated information technology content, development of communication skills, and a sense of community between students and the faculty.
+Other aspects of the program include opportunities for laboratory and research experience, development of communication and professional skills, and participation in a community of students and the faculty in the program.

 Civil Engineering Program Educational Objectives

 The educational objectives of the civil engineering program are to provide our graduates with disciplinary breadth and depth to fulfill complex professional and societal expectations by:

 1. Pursuing careers as practicing engineers or using their program knowledge in a wide range of other professional, educational and service activities.

 2. Assuming leadership roles and seeking continuous professional development.